MaastrichtU-IDS/doap-workshop/README.md

   ] .
 ```

->  Note: We acknowledge that the descriptors needed for the metadata are already available from sources such GitHub.
-Some of these data sources provides access to their data via API and will take into consideration to harvest this data via python script.
+>  Note: We acknowledge that the descriptors needed for the metadata are already available from public sources such [GH Archive](https://www.gharchive.org/).
+This primary source provides access to their data via API and will take into consideration to harvest this data via python script.

 Check this [example](docs/DescriptorsDOAP.md) for understanding the descriptors [5 min].